Our Signature National Initiative

 Find Out More

-Community UnLonely
+Community

 The loneliness epidemic affects everyone.
-In particular, it creates significant barriers for population groups such as caregivers, immigrants, LGBTQIA youth, and veterans.
+In particular, it creates significant barriers for population groups such as caregivers, immigrants, LGBTQ+ youth, and veterans.
 We help communities pull together and strengthen social connections through a suite of program opportunities.

 Find Out More

-Workplace UnLonely
+Workplace

 Many employees are feeling an overwhelming sense of isolation from working remotely or from losing their traditional networks of support at work.
 We assist businesses in managing and preventing loneliness through innovative and effective programming.